 What is schizophrenia?

-- Schizophrenia affects about 24 million people wordwide.
+- Schizophrenia affects more than 21 million people wordwide.

 - Care of persons with schizophrenia can be provided at community level, with active family and community involvement.

-Pilot programmes in a few developing countries (e.g. India, Iran, Pakistan, Tanzania, Guinea-Bissau) have demonstrated the feasibility of providing care to people with severe mental illness through the primary health care systems by:
+Pilot programmes in a few developing countries such as Guinea-Bissau, India, Iran, Pakistan and the United Republic of Tanzania, have demonstrated the feasibility of providing care to people with severe mental illness through the primary health-care system by:

 - appropriate training of the primary health care personnel;